Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Estimates for the Ricci Coefficients

 Then there exists $\epsilon_0=\epsilon_0(\mathcal R, \tilde{\mathcal O}_{3,2}, \mathcal O_{2,2},\Delta_0)$ such that whenever $\epsilon\leq \epsilon_0$,

 This estimate is linear in the $\mathcal R$ norm and is independent of $\Delta_0$. \end{proposition} \begin{proof} Recall that we have,

-As in the proof of Proposition \ref{L4Ricci40}, we notice that in this equation, when two $\etab$'s appear in a term, only one of them has a derivative.
+As in the proof of Proposition \ref{L4Ricci40}, we notice that in this equation, when two $\etab$'s appear in a term, neither of them has a derivative.
 Fix $\ub$.
 Now, we estimate each of the terms.
 Firstly, the term with curvature:

 We then control the nonlinear term in the Ricci coefficients:

 Therefore, by Proposition \ref{transport}, we have, for every $\ub$,

 By Gronwall's inequality, we have